I Beg Your F***ing Pardon?

 I mean no malice and hope that other bereaved parents might find some catharsis in my humour.
 I apologise for the expletives, but it wouldn’t be accurate without them.
 Imagine Samuel L. Jackson in Pulp Fiction quoting Ezekiel because that’s what’s happening in my head.
-If you’re easily offended by bad language please don’t read any further.
+If you’re easily offended please don’t read any further.

 My Top 12

 To set the scene, here’s a starter.
 I was at a party talking to somebody I hardly knew and hadn’t seen for a couple of years.
-He knew about Edward but I didn’t expect him to mention it because I know how difficult it is, especially for relative strangers.
-However, I’ve also learnt that it’s still better to say something upfront to get rid of the elephant in the room.
-As long as I keep my composure and smile a bit it helps to alleviate the tension and makes others feel more comfortable, which is important.
-So I did my bit and he responded with the perfectly respectable ‘I’m sorry for your loss’ routine.
+He was aware that Edward had died started with the perfectly respectable ‘I’m sorry for your loss’ routine.
 So far, so good.
-But, like so many, he found himself uncomfortable with the short silence that followed.
+However, like so many Englishmen, he found himself uncomfortable with the short silence that followed.
 I could tell he was desperately trying to find the right words….

 #1 “Well, at least it wasn’t a surprise.”

 I beg your fucking pardon?

 It’s always been in my nature to make a wisecrack and an opportunity like this is almost irresistible.
-I want to smash it for six, preferably with the person’s head attached, but it’s not fair on someone who’s suddenly been confronted by a recently bereaved parent with a very dark sense of humour.
+I want to smash it for six, preferably with the perpetrator’s head attached, but it’s not fair on someone who’s suddenly been confronted by a recently bereaved parent with a very dark sense of humour.

 Two things happen.
 The first is what goes on in my head and the second is what comes out of my mouth.
 For everyone’s sake, they need to be different.
-On this occasion, my head screamed “Yes, you moronic fuckwit, that made it so much fucking easier knowing he had a heart condition.
+On this occasion, my head screamed “Yes, you moronic fuckwit, it was so much fucking easier knowing he had a heart condition.
 We all have to die sometime, so why not when you’re 4 fucking years old?”